Suggested links

 What We Know About Caffeine Addiction by Group

 Caffeine addiction’s existence may be under debate, but the health effects of caffeine and physical dependence on it certainly are not.
-Because it is the most popular stimulant worldwide, research on caffeine intake is quite robust.
+Because caffeine is the most popular stimulant in the world, research on caffeine intake is quite robust.

 Caffeine Addiction Statistics by Age

-Adults make up the majority of caffeine users in the US, although many children and adolescents consume caffeine through soft drinks and chocolate.
+Adults make up the majority of caffeine users in the US, although many children and adolescents consume caffeine as well through soft drinks and chocolate.

-There are no statistics available on caffeine addiction, but we do have a clear picture of widespread caffeine use among different age groups.
+There are no age statistics available on caffeine addiction, but we do have a clear picture of widespread caffeine use among different age groups:

 • The CDC (Centers for Disease Control) reports that caffeine consumption on a given day was less common among persons aged 2–5 years (60.8%) compared with those aged 6–11 years (73.9%) and those aged 12–19 years (73.2%).